unimelb/unimelb-design-system/templates/components/colours/00_overview.md

 ## A note about colours

-// TODO: Make this an alert box once we have the classes.

 > This is a mandatory global component that must be included on all sites created on the unimelb domain.
 Changes made to footer code will be applied globally across all sites using these templates.